 Don’t Ask for Money Now

-On this online platform or through other means, be sure to establish an automatic payment date in the future rather than having people pay now.
+On this online platform or by other means, establish an automatic payment date in the future rather than having people pay now.
 People feel more positively about making decisions that lead to positive outcomes while minimizing costs.
 Delaying the cost of donating until a future date while thanking donors with a special note or small gift emphasizes the joy of giving while limiting the cost’s experience.
-This also gives people an easy out if they don’t want to go through with giving, which, counterintuitively, makes people more comfortable and may secure you more consistent givers.
+Again, this also gives people an easy out if they don’t want to go through with giving, which, counterintuitively, makes people more comfortable and may secure you more consistent givers.

 If you would like to give, you can either give a monetary gift or research what items schools, shelters, and various groups need.
-2Moda is a valuable partner to make these donations happen.
-For example, if you want to donate to a women’s shelter, 2Moda carries quality wholesale women’s bags and other helpful wholesale products.
+2Moda is a valuable partner to help make these donations happen.
+For example, if you want to donate to a women’s shelter, 2Moda carries quality wholesale women’s bags and other helpful wholesale products to simplify the process.